Abhishek-1087/University_Management_System/README.md

 Name : - Abhishek Kumar
-The codes are of university management system.
+The codes here are of university management system.
-I am included the icons packs also. if you want to run the code please install sql , as well as proper jar files to connect java and mysql.
+I have included the icons packs also. if you want to run the code please install sql , as well as proper jar files to connect java and mysql.